-In 2015, the net emissions from Harvested wood products were -5,769.7 kt CO2-e.
-This is -4,041.5 kt CO2-e (233.9 per cent) lower than the 1990 level of -1,728.2 kt CO2-e.
-The decrease in emissions in the Harvested wood products pool is driven by the increased rate of harvest since 1990, as shown in figure 6.10.1.
+In 2016, the net emissions from Harvested wood products were -5,946.4 kt CO2-e.
+This is -3,873.5 kt CO2-e (186.9 per cent) lower than the 1990 level of -2,072.9 kt CO2-e.
+The decrease in emissions in the Harvested wood products category is driven by the increased rate of harvest that has occurred since 1990, as shown in figure 6.10.1.

-Figure 6.10.1 Volume of roundwood produced and exported between 1990 to 2015
+Figure 6.10.1 Volume of roundwood produced and exported between 1990 to 2016

 New Zealand has a large planted forest estate that provides the majority of wood products consumed domestically and exported in either product or raw material form.
 These forests were planted from the 1920s to supplement and eventually replace the harvesting of natural forests.
 Forest planting from the 1960s provides a resource specifically established to provide products to the export market.
 New Zealand currently processes under 50 per cent of its annual harvest.
 The remaining harvest is exported in raw material form.
 New Zealand is currently the second largest exporter of softwood logs after the Russian Federation (Wakelin, unpublished(d)).
 New Zealand's planted forests are dominated by radiata pine, which is used in a wide range of applications including timber-frame construction, packaging, plywood, medium density fibreboard (MDF), posts and poles and mechanical and chemical pulping (see CRF table 4.Gs2).

-In 2015 Harvested wood products was a key category (trend and level assessment).
+In 2016 Harvested wood products was a key category (trend and level assessment).

 New Zealand has selected the production approach to report Harvested wood products in the National Inventory Report.
-To do this, New Zealand has adapted the default Harvested wood products model and used a Tier 2 method (section 12.2.1.2, IPCC, 2006a), which involves using country-specific activity data and parameters.
-The default model assumes that exported raw materials are converted into products and consumed at the same rate as domestic production.
-Work is currently under way to validate this assumption via research into the end-use of New Zealand raw materials in export markets.
+To do this, New Zealand has adapted the default Harvested wood products model and uses a Tier 2 method (section 12.2.1.2, IPCC, 2006a), which involves using country-specific activity data and parameters (Wakelin, unpublished(e)).

-Activity data is from the Food and Agriculture Organization statistical database (FAOSTAT) that is provided to the Food and Agriculture Organization by the Ministry for Primary Industries.
+Activity data are from the Food and Agriculture Organization statistical database (FAOSTAT) that is provided to the Food and Agriculture Organization by the Ministry for Primary Industries.
 Errors within the data sourced from FAOSTAT were corrected, including adding missing data and updating data that were not updated from the previous estimates.
 The data were corrected using data directly from the Ministry for Primary Industries.

-Activity data for the period 1900 to 1960 are automatically populated using the IPCC model, which assumes that consumption is correlated with population growth.
+Activity data for the period 1900-60 are populated using the IPCC model method, which assumes that consumption is correlated with population growth.
 The default value for Oceania for the annual rate of increase for the period 1900-60 was used by New Zealand.
 This information is used to initialise Harvested wood products stocks as at 1 January 1990.